 The magazine is literally about how you can collect shit in a more efficient way.
 Industry executives use them to observe business trends and to share ideas.

 Okay, this is by far the most creepy one.
 It’s called: Girls and Corpses.
 The magazines collects comical news about dead people and scary things alongside beautiful girls.
 The magazine follows the idea that if you put nice girls next to anything, – even dead bodies – it will sell.

 So all in all, those magazines are read by certain people.
 People from all kinds of industries, with a certain kind of humor, from all around the world, wanting all kind of things and although the quirkiness of it, are not alone in that.

 I sometimes compare a blog or even a business with having a magazine.
 We tell stories that relate to people, wherever they are in their lives.
 We bring worlds to life and give people the words they need to feel understanded.

-I cannot say that the niche of the pigs is a big one – Let’s say 3000 readers – but it’s big enough to speak to those people and print a valuable product for them.
-It really is all about engagement and for sure not the size of the group of people you’re trying to serve.
+I can not say that the niche of the pigs is the biggest one – the magazine is printed 17,000 times per issue – but it’s big enough to speak to those people and print a valuable product for them.

 Share your thoughts down below.
 Do you also ask yourself that one question: can I start business, and what is your answer to that?

 I’ve written more about Personal Branding.
 Head over to these blogs: